 The addition of a shuttle stop on SR 49 at the entrance to the lot was identified as the favored recommendation, however it would only provide service in the westbound direction.
 Figure 49 shows the entrance to the Quarry Trail parking area.
 There was also discussion of expanding the parking area to host parking and adding a shuttle turnaround by excavating land toward SR 49 and bracing the hillside with a retaining wall.
-But, there were concerns of cost and how much additional parking would be gained.
+However, some agencies expressed concerns over cost and how much additional parking would be gained.